-Cutting down a tree, or felling a tree, with a chainsaw takes careful planning.
-It is dangerous and should be left to the professionals.
-However, if the tree is short and small, you may want to tackle it yourself.
-Keep safety in mind regardless of the tree size.
-Watch the following video to learn how to cut down a tree with safety techniques in mind.
+Cutting down a tree, also known as felling a tree, requires careful planning and a high degree of skill.
+It’s a potentially dangerous job that’s best left to trained professionals.
+However, if the tree is a manageable size, you may choose to tackle the job yourself.
+Watch the following video to learn how to cut down a tree safely and efficiently.